 Overview of Key Wilderness LawsHundreds of laws and thousands of administrative policies affect wilderness management today.
-Below are a few of the most important acts of Congress relating to management of the National Wilderness Preservation System.
+Below are a few of the most important acts of Congress, listed in chronological order, relating to management of the National Wilderness Preservation System.
 While some acts directly affect the wilderness system or specific areas with the system, others prescribe measures that influence wilderness management.
 To download copies of these and other wilderness-related laws, visit the law library.

 General Mining Act (1872)

 This act was enacted to promote the development of mining resources in the United States.
 This act declared the public lands free and open to mineral exploration and purchase, and all lands with valuable mineral deposits open for occupancy.
 This act established the procedure for mining claims and operations.
 Though it is 100 years old, this act still influences management in some wilderness areas with mineral resources.

 Forest Service Organic Act (1897)